bugsounet/MMM-Pir/README.md

 Note:<br>
 It's possible that `pinctrl` tool is not installed by default on your system (raspbian 11)<br>
-You can install it by using this command in your `MMM-Pir` folder: `npm run pinctrl`
+You can install it by using this command in your `MMM-Pir` folder: `npm run pinctrl`<br>

+Note for ddcutil:<br>
+For some displays, the `getvcp` commands cause the display to turn-on.
+In these cases it could be useful to set the display config value of `ddcutil.skipSetVcpCheck` to `true`.<br>

 ------
 #### Pir Sensor Configuration